 Each exam is out of 100 points, and has three components:

 - 20 points on tutorial material

 Exams will count for 60% of your grade.
 Your overall exam score will be based on the best of the following two methods:

-- Method 1: 60% of your average score of the exams (2 midterms and the final)
+- Method 1: 60% from your average exam score for the two midterms and the final.